ismailukman/operationalize-ml-microservice/README.md

 ## Project Overview

-The Operationalize ML project contains a Machine Learning Microservice, built on **Scikit-Learn**.
-It contains a model that predicts house prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
-You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
+This Microservice is part of the Operationalize Machine Learning project prepared from Scikit-Learn .
+It includes a model that forecasts Boston home values based on a number of characteristics, including the typical number of rooms in a home and information on highway accessibility, teacher-to-student ratios, and other factors.
+You may read more about the data on [the data source site] (https://www.kaggle.com/c/boston-housing), which was where the original Kaggle data came from.

 ## What does this project do?

+- Prepare the environment
 - Run a docker container
 - Upload container into a public registry (hub.docker.com)
 - Run the deployed application in a Kubernetes cluster
 - Integrate with CircleCI for continuous integration

 ## Requirements
- - Python 3.7
+ - Python 3.8.10

 ## START HERE
+ - To regenerate the same result, follow the steps below

 ### Step 0
-- Fork this repo and clone it to your local workstation (obviously)
+- Fork this repo and clone my project to your local workstation for your specific project
 ### Step 1: Install dependencies
 -
 - Set up the environment by running `make setup`.
 This will create a virtual environment in your home directory called `.devops`